 In 1983 their son, Dave returned home after spending 10 years away.
 He had worked at two different funeral homes gaining experience and training.
 He was employed as an apprentice, then a licensed funeral director at the Comstock Funeral Home in Peterborough then at the Graham A. Stein Funeral Home in Kingston.
 In July of 1986, Dave purchased the family business from his parents.
 Irene and Walter built a home in Portland that year and started to enjoy semi-retirement status

-In 1992, Irene Scotland died at the age of 60 of Cancer.
-In 2001, Walter Scotland died at the age of 73 of heart complications.
-Their heritage lives on in the eyes and heart of their son.
-He pledges to provide the best possible service, the best possible facilities and to do this with compassion, dedication, consideration, professionalism and understanding.
+In 1992, Irene died at the age of 60 of Cancer.
+In 2001, Walter at the age of 73 of heart complications then on November 1, 2017, Dave died very suddenly.
+As of September 1, 2018, I purchased the Funeral Home.
+My pledge is to provide the best possible service, the best possible facilities and to do this with compassion, dedication, consideration, professionalism and understanding.

-Since the beginning of the Scotland Family ownership, there have been many changes to the existing building.
-We are constantly upgrading our facilities and services to meet the expectations of the families we serve.
+Since the Scotland Family purchases, and moving forward, there have been many changes to the existing building.
+Constant upgrades to our facilities and services are being completed to meet the expectations of the families we serve.

 If you have any questions, comments or concerns, please have no hesitation in contacting me.